Ashutosh781/quadruped-simulink/README.md

 # quadruped-simulink

-Following repo has built and tested on MATLAB R2019b
+Following repo is built and tested on MATLAB R2019b

 v1.0- Basic Model has correct kinematics and frames